-Flares connected to the seafloor at water depths as great as to 3500 m were recorded at the plateau-like summit (Fig. 4 A).
-Figure 4 B shows the ROV dive track within a depression about 150 to 200 m wide and 30 m deep.
+Flares connected to the seafloor at water depths as great as to 3500 m were recorded at the plateau-like summit (Fig. 3 A).
+Figure 3 B shows the ROV dive track within a depression about 150 to 200 m wide and 30 m deep.
 Here, we discovered spectacular gas-hydrate exposures at three sites (Site 1, 2, and 3) at depths of about 3420 m.
 In contrast to the knolls and ridges further south, we did not observe during the dives wide-spread asphalt deposits at Tsanyao Yang Knoll.

-The gas hydrates were found in mounds that were 1-2 m high and 3-10 m wide at their bases and that were densely colonized by vestimentiferan tubeworms (Fig. 5 A).
-The mounds had regular borders of gravel- to bolder-sized rock clasts and shells that separated seep-influenced from normal deep-sea sediments.
-Occasionally, clusters of living vesicomyid clams (Abyssogena southwardae) were observed in the transition zone.
-In several instances, the mounds were dissected, exposing 1-2 m hanging walls of gas hydrate with vigorous gas bubble streams being emitted from the base (Fig. 5 B).
-Exposed hydrate preserved a fabric of frozen bubbles, which indicated rapid formation.
+The gas hydrates were found in mounds that were 1-2 m high and 3-10 m wide at their bases and that were densely colonized by vestimentiferan tubeworms probably of the genus Escarpia (Fig. 4 A).
+The mounds had regular borders of gravel- to boulder-sized rock clasts and shells that separated seep-influenced from normal deep-sea sediments.
+In some locations, clusters of living vesicomyid clams (Abyssogena southwardae) were observed in the transition zone.
+In several instances, the mounds were fractured, exposing 1-2 m hanging walls of gas hydrate with vigorous gas bubble streams observed emitting from the base (Fig. 4 B).
+Exposed hydrate preserved a fabric of frozen bubbles, which indicated rapid formation (Suess et al., 2001).
 Some bubble-fabric gas hydrate formed from rising bubbles when they attached to the vertical wall due to adhesion or were captured by overhanging structures.
 Many bubble streams were composed of transparent bubbles forming white gas hydrates but some streams contained oil-coated bubbles forming blackish-colored hydrates.
-We additionally observed dense hydrate outcropping over most of the exposed wall, as exemplified in Fig. 5 B. Most of the hydrate was white, but blackish-stained hydrate was also observed.
+We additionally observed dense hydrate cropping out over most of the visible exposed fracture, as exemplified in Fig. 4 B. Most of the hydrate was white, but blackish-stained hydrate was also observed.

 The outermost 5 to 10 cm thick layer of the mounds were composed of authigenic carbonates entangled with the posterior parts of the vestimentiferan tubes and other detritus.
-For convenience, we term these tubeworm parts the “rhizosphere” in the following.
+For convenience, we term these tubeworm parts the “rhizosphere” hereafter.
 Fleshy, thick microbial mats were attached to the carbonates in the lower portion of the rhizosphere.
 We hypothesize that the carbonates were formed under anoxic conditions in the interior of the rhizosphere.
-A flourishing ecosystem of seep-typical fauna (e.g. living mytilid mussels, gastropods, Alvinocaris sp. shrimp) occupied the top of the carbonates at the base of the vestimentiferan tubes (Fig. 5 C).
+A flourishing ecosystem of seep-typical fauna (e.g. living mytilid mussels, gastropods, Alvinocaris sp. shrimp) occupied the top of the carbonates at the base of the vestimentiferan tubes (Fig. 4 C).
 The vestimentiferan tubes were densely overgrown by colonies of epifaunal suspension feeders (e.g. hydrozoans and anemones).

-At site 3, we observed a mound composed of reworked sediment components and gravel to pebble-sized rocks (Fig. 5 D).
-An exposed lens-shaped chunk of hydrate (1.5 m wide and 0.5 m high) was present at the top of the mound (Fig. 5 E).
-The upper part of the hydrate showed a dense fabric while the lower part was porous suggesting that it formed from frozen gas bubbles (Fig. 5 F).
+At site 3, we observed a mound composed of reworked sediment components and gravel to pebble-sized rocks (Fig. 4 D).
+An exposed lens-shaped chunk of hydrate (1.5 m wide and 0.5 m high) was present at the top of the mound (Fig. 4 E).
+The upper part of the hydrate showed a dense fabric while the lower part was porous suggesting that it formed from frozen gas bubbles (Fig. 4 F).
 The two hydrate fabrics were separated by a layer that looked like organic material.
 Ice worms (cf. Hesiocaeca methanicola) were observed living in the bubble-fabric hydrate.